London County Cricket Club

 London County Cricket Club was a short-lived cricket club founded by the Crystal Palace Company.
 In 1898 they invited WG Grace to help them form a first-class cricket club.
 Grace accepted the offer and became the club's secretary, manager and captain.
 As a result, he severed his connection with Gloucestershire CCC during the 1899 season.
-The club played first-class matches between 1900 and 1904.
+The club only played exhibition matches, these were granted first-class status between 1900 and 1904.